vadosnaprimer/assrender/README.md

 ## 0.23 (20110728)
 * disabled font hinting by default
 * binary:
-* updated libass to current git HEAD and included Harfbuzz:
+ - updated libass to current git HEAD and included Harfbuzz:
-* added support for bidirectional text, Arabic shaping etc.
+ - added support for bidirectional text, Arabic shaping etc.
-* added proper support for @fonts (vertical writing)
+ - added proper support for @fonts (vertical writing)
-* slight performance regression (glyph cache not hooked up with Harfbuzz yet)
+ - slight performance regression (glyph cache not hooked up with Harfbuzz yet)
-* updated FreeType to current git HEAD:
+ - updated FreeType to current git HEAD:
-* fixed outline stroker for some broken fonts
+ - fixed outline stroker for some broken fonts

 ## 0.22 (20110618 - lachs0r)
 * fixed that annoying hang on vector clips

-## 0.21 (20110608 - lachs0r)
+## 0.21 (20110608 - lachs0r <lachs0r@srsfckn.biz>)
 * fixed YV12 subsampling so it no longer looks horrible, which should be rather good news for most users.
+* temporarily removed YV16 support
+* renamed parameter verbosity → debuglevel
+* code cleanups
+* binary:
+  - reverted to GCC 4.5.2 (4.6 miscompiles MinGW)

-## 0.20
+## 0.20 (20110601)
 * fixed RGB32 support (it’s actually usable with BlankClip(pixel_type="RGB32") now).
+* fixed the masksub stuff
+* properly output debug messages to stderr instead of stdout
+* reformatted source and corrected/removed some comments
+* modified CMakeLists.txt to strip the binary by default
+* binary:
+  - now built with GCC 4.6 instead of 4.5.2
+  - included enca again
+  - patched fontconfig:
+    - prettier debug output
+    - use the correct location for its cache

+## 0.19 (2011-02-01 - lachs0r)
+This is a bugfix/cleanup release.
+* fixed possible buffer overflows in timecodesv1 and SRT parsing
+* fixed random crashes on unloading
+* probably fixed compilation with MSVC (patch by TheFluff)
+* very slightly improved performance with GCC
+* various code cleanups

+## 0.16 (2011-01-25 - lachs0r)
+* improved YV12 support (should be somewhat usable now)
+* added support for RGB24, YV24, YV16 and Y8 (YUY2 coming soon)
+* added SRT subtitle format support, additional parameter: srt_font (font to use for srt subs)
+* exposed some libass parameters:
+  - line_spacing (line spacing)
+  - dar, sar (aspect ratio)
+  - top, bottom, left, right (margins)
+  - fontdir (additional font directory)
+* masksub equivalent if used on a blankclip
+  (still buggy - read source for details)
+* no more global variables

+## 0.16 (2011-01-17 - lachs0r
+* added rudimentary YV12 support (chroma subsampling still needs work)
+* binary: Previously, I linked against a very old avisynth_c.lib now you shouldn’t get any error messages about "avisynth_c.dll"
+* tidied up the RGB32 blitter a bit

+## 0.16 (2011-01-16)
+* implemented VFRaC support via timecodes files (v1 and v2 supported)

-## ?.??
-(20110125 - lachs0r)
+## 0.15 (2011-01-16 - lachs0r)
-* AssRender as an Avisynth C Plugin, so it no longer required building with MSVC.
+* reimplemented as AviSynth C plugin - this fixed several crashes and got rid of the major pain in the ass that is MSVC
+* binary: built with patched Fontconfig (no longer needs fonts.conf)

 ## 0.11 TheFluff
 * Source code (under MIT license, binaries are under GPL for obvious reasons): assrender_0.11-src.7z